We identified 228 publicly reported settlements that resulted in policy changes and over $2,373,085,597.00 in monetary compensation to victims.

 Minneapolis, Minnesota 2022

-Jaime Bunkholt, an Atlanta-based photographer, alleged in her federal lawsuit that an unidentified Minneapolis police officer fired a rubber bullet that hit her in the back of the head.
-Bunkholt sustained permanent and temporary injuries, including a concussion, from the attack.
-The Minneapolis City Council agreed to settle Bunkholt’s lawsuit by paying out $500,000.
+Jaime Bunkholt, an Atlanta-based photographer, alleged in her federal lawsuit that an unidentified officer with the Minneapolis Police Department fired a rubber bullet that hit her in the back of the head during a 2020 protest.
+Bunkholt sustained both permanent and temporary injuries, including a concussion.
+The Minneapolis City Council agreed to settle Bunkholt’s lawsuit for $500,000.

 Compensation